zacharski/course-in-a-box/index.md

 You will learn how to

-- apply the machine learning (ML) pipeline to your project
+- architect a scalable ML pipeline
-- run machine learning jobs on a Graphics Processor (GPU) using Jupyter Notebooks, which are commonly used in industry.
+- run ML jobs on a GPU with Jupyter notebooks
+- evaluate different ML models
-- decide on which ML algorithm to use for your problem.
+- determine the best ML algorithm to use for an application.
-- reduce the dimensionality of a dataset.
+- reduce the dimensionality of a dataset
-- develop different linear models to solve classification problems.
+- develop different linear models to solve classification problems
+- communicate effectively about ML applications (terminology)

-#### Javascript and node.js
+#### XGBoost

-- basic fluency with Javascript
-- skills withasynchronous I/O
+You will learn how to

-- connecting to a database
+- apply decision tree algorithms to create a classifier.
-- developing a real-time web application backend
+- use random forest techniques
+- combine a number of weak classifiers into a strong one by using boosting.
+- effectively use the XGBoost algorithm

-#### Deployment
+#### Deep Learning
+You will learn

 - How to deploy to a server
 - How to set up a reverse proxy server
+-how to build a simple deep learning  system for image classification.
+- the basic mathematical foundations of deep learning.
+- how to build CNNs for computer vision.
+-how to build deep learning models to handle text.